Skip to Content

 Glenelg beach in South australia

-In my opinion, Glenelg is one of the best places to visit in South Australia!
-It’s located just outside of Adelaide City Centre and is easily accessible by the great tram service in the city.
+In my opinion, Glenelg is one of the best places in South Australia!
+It’s located just outside of Adelaide city centre and is easily accessible by the great tram service in the city.

 This beachside town is one of the best points of interest in Adelaide, as its beach and cafes are fantastic!
 It’s a great place to spend a sunny day.